A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Goa has a large number of other interesting tourist sites that make for excellent travel opportunities such as the Baga Beach, the Church of Our Lady of Rosary, the Reis Magos Church or Church of the Three Magi Kings, the church of Our Lady of Immaculate Conception, etc.

 Goa has a number of excursion sites located close by.
 From wildlife, lakes, and rivers to Medieval and colonial architecture, Goa has it all.

-The wildlife sanctuaries of the state of Goa do not have as much variety of flora and fauna, and are smaller than many of the other Indian wildlife sanctuaries, but a more peaceful atmosphere and better tourist facilities more than make up for that.
-Bondla is renouwned for its gardens, mini zoo, and deer park, and is a real treat for the children.
+The wildlife sanctuaries of the state of Goa do not have as much variety of flora and fauna, and are smaller than many of the other Indian wildlife sanctuaries.
+However, they have a peaceful atmosphere and have better tourist facilities which make them a must visit place.
+Bondla is renowned for its gardens, mini zoo, and deer park, and is a real treat for the children.
 The Molem Wildlife Sanctuary is the biggest of three wildlife sanctuaries in Goa.
 Dandeli is another place worth visiting that is located on the Goa-Karnataka border and known for its beautiful landscape, apart from the rich flora and fauna.